TheJacksonLaboratory/splicing-pipelines-nf/README.md

 # splicing-pipelines-nf
-Anczukow-lab repository for the Nextflow splicing pipeline with `rMATS 4.0.2`.
+Anczukow-lab repository for the Nextflow splicing pipeline with `rMATS 4.1.0` and `rMATS 4.1.1`.

 ## Introduction